bemosior/reposervice/Building Instructions.md

 			flush privileges;
 			EOM

-1. Create symbolic link in Apache's htdocs directory to the drupal directory of the git repo.
+1. Create symbolic link in Apache's htdocs directory to the `drupal` directory of the git repo.
-1. Delete the `sites/all/settings.php` file
 1. Go through the Drupal install web pages
-1. `drush enable lyr_base_islandora`
+1. `cd $DRUPAL_HOME && drush enable lyr_base_islandora`

 ## Setting up Fedora Commons
-Be sure `$SERVICE_HOME/bootstrap.sh` has been run to set the environment variables.
+Be sure `cd reposervice && source ./bootstrap.sh` has been run to set the environment variables.
 You'll see failures for the 'sed' replacements in the `$FEDORA_HOME` directory -- that is okay.
 Having the `$FEDORA_HOME` and `$CATALINA_HOME` environment variables set, though, will preconfigure defaults in the repository installer.

-You can feed the installer JAR file the properties file created by `bootstrap.sh` to have these choices selected for you: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar $SERVICE_HOME/sed_substituted_files/fedora-install-properties.txt`
+You can feed the installer JAR file the properties file created by `bootstrap.sh` to have these choices selected for you: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar $SERVICE_HOME/sed_substituted_files/fedora_home/install/install.properties`

 1. Go into the 'fcrepo' directory: `cd fcrepo`